Tasks

 Your goal

-# Download zipped data from noaa with storm track information
+# Download a csv from noaa with storm track information

 Your desired figure looks something like the following: